This page is a practice resource: ascending and descending order examples for class 1 come with step-by-step answers.

 Level 3: Mixed Practice — Identify the Order First

-Before children can order numbers confidently, they must be able to identify which type of order a sequence is already in.
+Before ordering numbers confidently, children must recognise which type of order a sequence is already in.

-Identify Whether Each Sequence Is Ascending or Descending
+Part A: Identify Whether Each Sequence is Ascending or Descending

 | Sequence | Answer |